Our Story.

 • What can’t you be without?

-My day has to start with strong coffee and toast with butter and marmalade.
-Movement – a short walk to notice the weather and see the sky and the trees, pilates to remind my body how to move, routine housework to process my thinking.
+Movement – a fast walk with the dog to notice the weather and see the sky and the trees, pilates to remind my body how to move properly, routine housework to process my thinking.

 What was your first job?/What did you want to be when you grew up?